How to Set Up a Recycling System

 1. Do Your Homework

 Check with your local collection center, and find out what it accepts and rejects.
 Residents in some areas face fines for not recycling.
-(New York City residents, for example, face up to a $500 ticket.)
-To find out what your municipality recycles, call 800-CLEANUP or visit recyclingcenters.org.
+(New York City residents, for example, face up to a $400 ticket.)
+To find out what your municipality recycles, call or visit RecyclingCenters.org.
+For items that need special treatment (electronics and other difficult items, for example), set aside a separate storage space until they can be dealt with.

 2. Study Your Trash